A GREEK ICON

 EMBRACED INTERNATIONALLY

 The instrument’s profile was also extended further when Greek music began to transcend beyond its cultural and physical borders.
-Greek immigrant communities, particularly the Greek diaspora mainly in the United States, Australia, the United Kingdom and Europe have kept their musical traditions alive by performing Bouzouki music at cultural festivals, weddings, and social events.
-This along with international recognition through film and media has meant that the Bouzouki has been embraced internationally.Â
+Greek immigrant communities the world over have kept their musical traditions alive.

 A TRADITIONAL INSTRUMENT IN A MODERN WORLD

-Contemporary Greek artists, such as Yiannis Parios, Giorgos Dalaras, and Glykeria, among others, have gained world recognition for their modern takes on traditional Bouzouki music.
-This has pushed the ‘Laiko’ movement further, helping to ensure the Bouzouki’s relevance in today’s musical landscape.
-The Bouzouki as a result continues not only to innovate but in some ways to dictate various music styles.Â
+Contemporary Greek artists, such as Yiannis Parios, Giorgos Dalaras, and Glykeria, amongst a whole host of others, have gained world recognition for their modern takes on traditional Bouzouki music.
+This has pushed the ‘Laiko’ movement further into the mainstream, helping to ensure the Bouzouki’s relevance in today’s musical landscape.
+As a result, the bouzouki continues not only to innovate but in some ways to dictate various Greek music styles.

 INNOVATIVE FUSIONS

-In recent years the Bouzouki has continued to evolve and adapt to contemporary musical trends.
-Its distinctive sound has garnered interest among international musicians, who have incorporated it into several diverse musical styles.
-Musicians of the world over have successfully incorporated the Bouzouki into various genres, including pop, rock, classical, and ethnic world music, leading to innovative fusions, appealling to younger audiences.
-This has made the instrument a sought-after addition to global music collaborations the world over.
-All of this illustrates the Bouzouki’s versatility and its ability to resonate with people beyond Greek culture.Â
+The bouzouki today can be found in several diverse musical styles.
+Several musicians have successfully incorporated the Bouzouki into various international genres.
+These include pop, rock, classical, and ethnic world music.
+This has allowed the instrument to feature in innovative fusions, which have made the instrument a sought-after addition to global music collaborations.
+All of this illustrates the Bouzouki’s versatility and its ability to resonate with people beyond Greek culture.

-EMBLEMATIC OF A GREEK IDENTITY
+A GREEK IDENTITY

-It is important to also note that the Bouzouki is not exclusively confined to the professional musician.
-It has also found its way into family gatherings and social events.
-This has infused everyday life with popular Bouzouki music.
-With this, its significance has extended beyond mere musical enjoyment.
-When used in this way, the instrument becomes intertwined with the social and cultural fabric of Greek life.
-The Bouzouki is emblematic of a Greek identity that represents Greek history and Greek values.Â
+This has meant that the instrument has also found its way into family gatherings and social events.
+This has helped to infuse everyday life with popular Bouzouki music.
+With this, its significance has extended beyond mere musical enjoyment and has allowed the instrument to intertwine with the social and cultural fabric of Greek life.
+The Bouzouki, as a result, is emblematic of a Greek identity that not only represents Greek history but also Greek values.

 A GREEK LEGACY